Table of Contents

 Data location

-Depending on the source and storage method of the data, you can choose any of the following methods for data upload:
+Depending on the data source and storage method, you can choose any of the following methods to upload data:

 • Mapping with uploaded data